rionmonster/squirrelly/k8s/squirrly-profiler/README.md

 - Exec access to pods (to retrieve artifacts and call REST API)

 All permissions are scoped to the `squirrly` namespace.

-## Future: Monitor CronJob

-A separate `squirrly-monitor` CronJob can be added later to automatically run the profiler on a schedule.